kubeshop/kusk-gateway/docs/customresources/envoyfleet.md

   #   effect: "NoSchedule"

   # Optional - provide pods affinity and anti-affinity settings.
-  # This is more flexible than nodeSelector scheme but they can be specified together.
+  # This is more flexible than nodeSelector scheme, but they can be specified together.
   # For the scalability and fault tolerance we prefer to put all Envoy pods onto different nodes - in a case one node fails we survive on others.
   # The block below will search for all matching labels of THIS "default" envoy fleet pods and will try to schedule pods onto different nodes.
   # Other fleets (if present) are not taken into consideration.
 You can specify nodeAffinity and podAffinity as well.